Doc – Nelle tue mani: Season 2

 Set in an unspecified future, COVID-19 critical stage has ended and the Policlinico Ambrosiano comes back to normal activity.

-Several flashbacks allow to understand what happened during the acute phase of the COVID-19 pandemic in Italy.
-Many warns were converted to face the emergency, including the internal medicine department.
+Several flashbacks allow us to understand what happened during the acute phase of the COVID-19 pandemic in Italy.
+Many wards were converted to face the emergency, including the internal medicine department.
 However, the hospital had limited resources and people to cope with thousands of patients in a very short time, so, once the emergency ends, the high number of dead doctors and patients leads to an investigation by both the Italian Magistrates' court and the hospital itself, involving all the medical staff, medical director Agnese Tiberi, Andrea Fanti and his team.

 Among the victims of COVID-19, there is Lorenzo Lazzarini, a member of Fanti's team later identified as the patient zero, the one who unintentionally introduced the virus in the Policlinico: only his colleagues know the truth about him being the index case and they keep the secret to honour his memory.
-However, his death, occurred under unclear circumstances, is also matter of investigation.
+However, his death, which occurred under unclear circumstances, is also a matter of investigation.

-In the meantime, Agnese is suspended from her role of director due to the investigation about the department he managed during the pandemic and starts working as a senior doctor in the warn she used to belong to, which doctor Sandri manages.
-The lawyer Caruso, also chief of the administrative department, is appointed as new medical director with the aim of finding out the truth about how the doctors tackled the pandemic emergency.
+In the meantime, Agnese is suspended from her role as director due to the investigation about the department he managed during the pandemic and starts working as a senior doctor in the ward she used to belong to, which doctor Sandri manages.
+The lawyer Caruso, also chief of the administrative department, is appointed as the new medical director with the aim of finding out the truth about how the doctors tackled the pandemic emergency.

-At the same time, doctor Cecilia Tedeschi, famous virologist and scholar of infetious diseases, is appointed as chief of the internal medicine department, a vacant role after the imprisonment of professor Sardoni and temporarily held by doctor Giordano during the pandemic.
+At the same time, doctor Cecilia Tedeschi, famous virologist and scholar of infectious diseases, is appointed as chief of the internal medicine department, a vacant role after the imprisonment of professor Sardoni and temporarily held by doctor Giordano during the pandemic.
 Tedeschi is also a former Agnese and Andrea's university mate and was once in love with Andrea, who did not reciprocate her feelings.

 Tedeschi secretly wants to turn the internal medicine department into an infectious diseases department with Caruso's help.

-Trying to save his department, keep his team united and protect everyone from the investigation, Andrea decides to get his role of chief of the department back, facing several exams intended to certify his eligibility.
+Trying to save his department, keep his team united and protect everyone from the investigation, Andrea decides to get his role as chief of the department back, facing several exams intended to certify his eligibility.
 While doing so, Andrea also needs to deal with Caruso, who does not want him to manage that department for some unknown reasons.